FabricMC/fabric-docs/develop/class-tweakers/access-widening.md

 `mutable` can make a field non-final.

-To make a private final field both accessible and mutable, you must make two separate entries in the file.
+To make a private final method both accessible and extendable or a private final field both accessible and mutable, you must make two separate entries in the file.

 ## Specifying Targets {#specifying-targets}